ESIvy/esivy.gihub.io/content/posts/the-best-avocados-how-to-pick-store-and-freeze-them.md

 ---
-title: The Best Avocados, how to pick, store, and freeze them
+title: "The Best Avocados, how to pick, store, and freeze them"
 date: '2013-02-21T11:00:09-06:00'
 status: publish
 path: /the-best-avocados-how-to-pick-store-and-freeze-them